On Copper PCB, Several possible problems can occur with a PCB, but you can say there are just four common causes that lead to PCB failure：

 So, how to assure or how to make it perfectly from each aspect, let’s see whether this guide show us what to do.

 Copper PCB is the most used of them all based on it Electrical conductivity and Thermal resistance.
-Copper PCB merely is PCBs with a copper structure (copper clad or foil) on top of the reinforcing material.
+PCBs with a copper structure (copper clad or foil) on top of the reinforcing material.

 Or has the copper as the primary material because of its conductivity.
 Copper PCB is favored among engineers because of its adaptability.